entando/entando-docs/vuepress/docs/next/tutorials/create/pb/export-bundle-from-application.md

 ---
 # Export and Publish a Bundle

-The ent bundler command can export a bundle from an existing Entando Application to be utilized in the following ways:
+The ent bundler command exports a bundle from an existing Entando Application to:
-- For the initial install of components into an Entando Application
+- Perform the initial install of components into an Entando Application
-- To migrate bundles from one environment to another (e.g. Dev to QA)
+- Migrate bundles from one environment to another (e.g. Dev to QA)
-- To provide a template for building a new application
+- Provide a template for building a new application

-This tutorial illustrates how to use the ent bundler to export a git-based Entando Bundle.
-This package can be deployed to a running Entando instance or modified to a docker-based bundle to take advantage of Entando's latest composable methods.
+This tutorial describes how to export a git-based Entando Bundle using the ent CLI.
+This package can be deployed to Entando or changed to a docker-based bundle to take advantage of Entando's latest composable methods.
 The procedure assumes you're using an Entando quickstart application.
 Otherwise, you may need to adjust specific URLs, credentials, namespaces, etc., for a custom application.

 ## Prerequisites
 * [A running instance of Entando](../../../docs/getting-started/)